ducakar/TextureReplacer/README.md

 * 2.0
     - added UI for configuring per-Kerbal heads and suits to Space Centre
-    - per-Kerbal head and suit assignment is saved for each game separately, CustomKerbals setings from configuration files are now only used as initial settings for new games or existing games when TextureReplacer 2.0 is installed
+    - per-Kerbal head and suit assignment is saved for each game separately
+    - `CustomKerbals` from config files are now used only as initial settings
+    - fixed assignemnt of `Default/kerbalMain` veteran suit to Jeb, Bill and Bob
+    - fixed atmospheric IVA suits for when using stock suits
     - less verbose log output
 * 1.10.2
     - fixed visor shader loading